-4400:13 Definitions
+4400:23 Definitions

 Classified employees are non-instructional personnel (nonexempt) employed on an hourly basis.

-Classified personnel are to be participating and supporting members of the Seventh-day Adventist mental health which qualifies them to associate with children and youth.
+Classified personnel are to be participating and supporting members of the Seventh-day Adventist Church and exemplify high standards of Christian conduct.
+They will give evidence of physical and mental health which qualifies them to associate with children and youth.
+(FEA 35 35)